cjm03/pwmanager-c/README.md

 it is possible that unlocking the locked file will produce passwords that do not match what they were prior to encryption.
 Check your encoding.

+## Memory
+I am not well-versed in securing the memory of programs, but after many many many runs using valgrind, it appears that all allocated memory is properly freed when using the program as intended.
+However, I have made no attempts to attack the program and reach data that should not be reachable.
+Use at your own risk!

 ## Usage
 ### pwgen
 `make pwgen` will compile the simple command-line password generator.
 Running the program with no arguments will